BRM Dynamic Tags Reference

 Returns: 0 if post doesn’t exist, isn’t published, is at/below tracking level, or has no structure

 Note: The structure_id modifier calculates progress across ALL courses in the specified structure (like :structure but without requiring post context).
 The post_id modifier shows progress for that specific post only (like :current but for a different post).
 Both work with all format modifiers (:percent, :completed, :total).
+To find the exact structure ID, open BricksMembers → Content & Structures and copy the Structure ID badge shown inside the structure card.
+The same badge also appears in the structure interface header after you open a structure.
+You can also copy the part after page=brm_structure_ from the browser URL exactly as shown.

 Edge Cases: